Top 7 Earth Trek Shows of the Seventies

 Old-Timey TV Exec: YOU GO TO HELL!
 YOU GO TO HELL AND DIE FOR EVEN HINTING ABOUT THAT KIND OF BUDGET’S EXISTENCE IN MY PRESENCE!!!

 Old-Timey TV Exec: And there are no filming permits needed for shooting in the desert.
 Brilliant!
 Green Lit!
 You are the son I never had!
-I want you marry my daughter!
+I want you to marry my daughter!

 1970s TV Producers: I am married to your daughter; it’s how I got this job.

-Old-Timey TV Exec: Jenny is my daughter?!?!
+Old-Timey TV Exec: Rachel is my daughter?!?!

 My childhood in the 1970s was utterly bereft of the science fiction that I so loved.
 In the days of broadcast television, the rule of thumb was, you get what you get and you don’t get upset.
 The big three networks had maybe one science fiction show a year, maybe, and even then it only lasted one season.